 Much of Montana’s pulse production occurs in Northeastern Montana, where farmers grow pulse crops on land previously left fallow (idle) for a season.
 The replacement of 360,000 acres of fallow with pulse crops was worth over $100 million to the region’s economy in 2010.

-A paper authored by the Montana Department of Agriculture discusses the current and potential future impacts of pulse production in Montana.
-(See links below for download options.)
+The Montana Department of Agriculture authored a paper which discusses the current and potential future impacts of pulse production in Montana.

 Interested in connecting with current Montana Pulse Growers, Processors, and Buyers?